 Anyone can get a flu shot at a local health department.
 Costs vary and may be covered by private insurance or Medicare.
 Check the Flu Vaccine Finder or call your local health department to learn more. http://www.flu.nc.gov

-- Each clinic has been given a set amount of shots.
+- Seasonal flu shots are available for eligible members and covered at 100 percent for those members with a non-grandfathered plan.
+Each clinic has been given a set amount of shots.
 Shots will be given on a first-come, first-served basis until the supply is gone Participants must be 4+.
-Nonmembers may receive a flu shot for $30 (cash or check only).
+Nonmembers may receive a flu shot for $35 (cash or check only).
 These flu shots will be given by agents of Maxim Health Systems.
 In the event that the Centers for Disease Control (CDC) recommend that flu shots go to "priority groups" before the general public, Maxim Health Systems will give priority to those who fit the CDC's high-risk standards.